Python-Markdown/markdown/docs/contributing.md

 to the discussion group.
 Feature requests, bug reports and other issues should be raised on the GitHub [issue tracker].

-Some tips on good issue reporting:

-* When describing issues try to phrase your ticket in terms of the behavior you think needs to change rather than the code you think needs to change.
+When describing issues try to phrase your ticket in terms of the behavior you think needs to change rather than the code you think needs to change.

-* Make sure you're running the latest version of Python-Markdown before reporting an issue.
+Make sure you're running the latest version of Python-Markdown before reporting an issue.

-* Search the issue list first for related items.
+Search the issue list first for related items.
 Be sure to check closed issues and pull requests.
 GitHub's search only checks open issues by default.

-* You may want to check the [syntax rules] and/or [Babelmark] to confirm that your expectations align with the rules and/or other implementations of Markdown.
+You may want to check the [syntax rules] and/or [Babelmark] to confirm that your expectations align with the rules and/or other implementations of Markdown.

-* If reporting a syntax bug, you must provide the minimal input which exhibits the behavior, the actual output and the output you expected.
+If reporting a syntax bug, you must provide the minimal input which exhibits the behavior, the actual output and the output you expected.
 All three items must be provided as textual code blocks (screen-shots are not helpful).
 It may also be helpful to point to the [syntax rules] which specifically address the area of concern.

-* Feature requests will often be closed with a recommendation that they be implemented as third party extensions outside of the core Python-Markdown library.
+Feature requests will often be closed with a recommendation that they be implemented as third party extensions outside of the core Python-Markdown library.
 Keeping new feature requests implemented as third party extensions allows us to keep the maintenance overhead of Python-Markdown to a minimum, so that the focus can be on continued stability, bug fixes, and documentation.

-* Closing an issue does not necessarily mean the end of a discussion.
+Closing an issue does not necessarily mean the end of a discussion.
 If you believe your issue has been closed incorrectly, explain why and we'll consider if it needs to be reopened.

 ## Pull Requests